 In a few clicks, a graph solution like Linkurious Enterprise lets you see the laptop and any linked devices, and all linked accounts.
 An exit account, which would be newly opened and only withdrawing money would also be clearly visible in a graph.
 To prevent further fraud from occurring, an investigator could also quickly block the email address used to open the exit account and any devices used to commit fraud.

 Account takeover fraud can do major harm to both individual customers and to organizations ranging from financial institutions and other businesses to government agencies.
-But graph technology is a promising tool to help stop ATO attacks.
+But graph technology is a promising tool to help detect ATO attacks faster and more efficiently.
 By enabling analysts to explore the connections between users, devices, geographical locations, transactions, and more, graph analytics makes it easier to flag suspicious activity and speeds up account takeover investigations.

 Subscribe to our newsletter